paul-shannon/jupyterWidget-errorStackBug/README.md

 This short notebook was a learning exercise, and early, small and not entirely elegant python DOMWidget and javascript DOMWidgetView.

 The problem reproduced first appeared in a refactored and larger self-contained notebook derived from this one.
 I know this often turns out to not be the case, to the embarrassment of the bug filer, but as best I can tell I had made no code changes or intentional infrastructre updates prior to the failure shown here (8 dec 2016).
 I have been working on the longer version for many days and had just begun to convert the single-page ipynb into a proper cookiecutter nbexteansion.
+I am holding off on the extension until I can get this all-in-one notebook working again.

 The smaller notebook included here <b>errorStackBug.ipynb</b> shows the same error that the larger notebook does:

 <pre>